 Yellow fever vaccine must be given by an approved yellow fever vaccination centre.
 Medical practices wishing to become an approved centre must meet the minimum requirements set out in the National Guidelines for Yellow Fever Vaccination Centres and Providers.
-If your practice meets these criteria you may complete the Application for medical practices to become an approved yellow fever vaccination centre form.
+If your practice meets these criteria you may complete the application for medical practices to become an approved yellow fever vaccination centre online form, or download and complete the PDF form.

 Practices are required to: